AI Impact Lab

 angelika.nocon@techtotherescue.org

 The Lab is hands-on.
-80 percent of the time goes to workshops and practical work with your own team and alongside organizations facing similar challenges.
-You leave with more than knowledge.
+Around 80 percent of the time goes to workshops and practical work with your own team and alongside organizations facing similar challenges.
+You leave with tangible assets your team can use immediately.

 A working AI prototype